shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 ### Lucky

 At level 5, luck is on your side.
-Once per turn, whenever a d20 is rolled within your Cast Range, you may spend any number of spell points to increase or decrease the value by the number of spell points spent.
+Whenever a d20 is rolled within your Cast Range, you may spend a spell point to reroll it, and then the most recent value must be used.

+### Happy Go Lucky

+At level 7, natural luck comes to your aid.
+Whenever you or an ally rolls a 20 on a d20, you regain 1 spell point.
+Whenever an enemy creature rolls a 1 on a d20, you regain 1 spell point.

 ### Plot Armor